tahama/scrapbookq/README.md

 # scrapbookq

 ScrapbookQ is a Firefox extension, which helps you to save Web pages and easily manage collections.

+ScrapbookQ = ScrapBook for Quantum

+## Funtion:

+1. Compatible with old ScrapBook extension
+1. Support import ScrapBook data
-Compatible with old ScrapBook extension, Suppert manage captures at browser sidebar.
+1. Support manage captures at browser sidebar

 ## 特性